 Despite failing to win any silverware this calender year, Ronaldo has notched up an impressive 63 goals for club and country to stake his claim for the prize.

-His latest strike, the winner for Portugal in the first leg of a World Cup playoff against Sweden, gives Paulo Bento's men a crucial advantage before Tuesday's return match.
+His latest strike, the winner for Portugal in the first leg of their World Cup play-off against Sweden, gives Paulo Bento's men a crucial advantage before Tuesday's return match.